 Whether you are still employed or have been terminated, you may have a viable claim that warrants legal action, and Tadler Law is here to help.
 You may have legal rights that you are not aware of, and your employer may have violated the law without your knowledge.
 It is essential to consult with an experienced attorney to determine whether your employment law rights have been infringed upon and to take appropriate action to protect your interests.

 EMPLOYMENT LAW EXPERIENCE

 Tadler Law handles claims in several areas of employment law, including:

-- Wrongful termination
+- Wrongful Termination

-- Whistleblower and retaliation
+- Whistleblower and Retaliation

-- Employment agreements
+- Employment Agreements

 There are generally two types of discrimination prohibited under federal employment law:

+It is essential for businesses to cultivate a work environment that upholds dignity and respect, fostering an atmosphere where harassment is strictly prohibited and addressed promptly and effectively.
 Workplace harassment is a form of employment discrimination wherein unwelcome conduct that is based on an employee’s protected status affects their ability to work in a safe job.
 According to the Equal Employment Opportunity Commission, harassment becomes unlawful when: